 What to Pack for Mexico: Clothing

-- Bathing Suits: I like this one from zeraca—it’s trendy, but still provides decent coverage, plus it’s available in more than 20 different prints and colors.
+- Bathing Suits: I like this one from Blooming Jelly—it’s trendy, but still provides decent coverage, plus it’s available in 12 different prints and colors.

 - Jeasona Women’s Bathing Suit Cover Up: This bathing suit coverup is perfect for a trip to Mexico.
 It’s stylish, versatile, and can be worn in a few different ways.